-Starting at £749 for the 11" model equipped with a 1.4GHz Intel i5, 128GB of storage, and 4GB or RAM, it's a lot cheaper than other Macs while also being smaller and lighter.
+Starting at £749 for the 11" model equipped with a 1.6GHz Intel i5, 128GB of storage, and 4GB or RAM, it's a lot cheaper than other Macs while also being smaller and lighter.
 This makes it more practical for students to take to lectures.

 It does have a slower processor than the Retina MacBook Pros, and 4GB RAM is becoming a little low these days if you want the machine to stay sharp for a few years.
-To remedy this we recommend that you bump it up to 8GB at point of purchase if you can, but the flash drive is snappy so it's more than capable of most tasks - especially word processing and online research.
+To remedy this, we recommend that you bump it up to 8GB at point of purchase if you can, but the flash drive is snappy so it's more than capable of most tasks - especially word processing and online research.

-The 13" models start at £849, so if you find the 11" too small, or just want to bathe in the glory of the 13" model's twelve hour battery life, it's not a huge leap financially and to prolonged study sessions it would be our MacBook Air of choice.
+The 13" models start at £849, so if you find the 11" too small, or just want to bathe in the glory of the 13" model's twelve-hour battery life, it's not a huge leap financially and to prolonged study sessions it would be our MacBook Air of choice.

 Apple’s iMac: be careful of the new low-cost iMac

 We’re going to out on a limb and recommend you stay away from Apple’s new low-cost (£899) iMac.
 On the surface it looks ideal: the price is reasonable at £899 and it has a larger screen than any laptop.
-But it comes fitted with the same 1.4GHz processor as the one used in the MacBook Air and the newly updated Mac Mini, which is somewhat slow and, unlike on the MacBook Air, isn’t twinned with a flash hard drive.
+But it comes fitted with the same 1.4GHz processor as the one used in the 2014 MacBook Air and the Mac Mini, which is somewhat slow and, unlike on the MacBook Air, isn’t twinned with a flash hard drive.
 The combo of slow processor and slow hard-drive in the low-cost iMac makes it an awkward experience.
-We think you’d be better off with a Mac mini.
-Unless you upgrade your £899 iMac with a Turbo Drive, which will offer the benefit of increasing the speed at which your iMac runs, and will cost you just £200 more (that's £1,099).
+We think you’d be better off with a Mac mini, unless you upgrade your £899 iMac with a Turbo Drive, which will offer the benefit of increasing the speed at which your iMac runs, and will cost you just £200 more (that's £1,099).
 Read why we think the iMac with a Turbo Drive is a good idea here.